Boolean-Hooligans-356/WILDLIFE-DETECTION-AND-ELECTRIC-FENCING-ACTIVATION-SYSTEM/README.md

   - YOLOv5 Model: Trained to detect elephants and other animals.
   - Arduino Code: Controls the behavior of the system based on detection events.
   - Python Scripts: Interface between the YOLOv5 model and the Arduino UNO for detection response.

+ ## Contributing
+    Contributions are welcome!
+If you have suggestions or improvements, please fork the repository and submit a pull request.